When Is the Best Time

 The view from our accommodation to Mount Ngauruhoe

-Most visitors stay around the National Park, which is the most convenient way for a visit.
+Most visitors stay around the National Park, which is the most convenient way to visit.
+Keep in mind there is more demand than availability and some hotels have a poor rating.
+I highly recommend booking your room far in advance.
 It is possible to get here on a day trip from Lake Taupo, which takes less than 1.5 hours one way.
 From Auckland, it takes at least 4 hours to get to the National Park.

-- If you want to feel at home, the lovely Tongariro at Makotuku B&B is the right choice for you.
+- If you want to feel at home, the lovely Mountain Heights Lodge is the right choice for you.

 - Perfectly located right inside the park with a spectacular view is the Chateau Tongariro Hotel.